SWETHAKRISHKRISHNA/SYVETA/README.md

     print(eachObject["name"] , " : " , eachObject["percentage_probability"] )
 view raw

-//fetch the ambulance object alone to check the condition
+/*fetch the ambulance object alone to check the condition*/

-//code to detect sound
+/*code to detect sound */
 /*record the ambulance siren sound in audio file to compare with the sound detected by sound detection sensor */
     GPIO.setmode(GPIO.BCM)
     # define input pin